mvmd-org/mvmd-site/docs/validation/overview.md

 The [MVMD Validator Tool](../tools/validator.md) provides an online interface for validating your metadata:

-- **Interactive Validation**: Paste your JSON-LD to validate instantly
+- Paste your JSON-LD directly into the editor
-- **Multiple Profiles**: Select which profile to validate against
+- Validate against Schema.org definitions
-- **Detailed Feedback**: Get specific error messages and suggestions
+- Get detailed error reports and suggestions
-- **Example Correction**: See corrected examples of common issues

 [Use the Validator Tool →](../tools/validator.md)